titumozammel/operational-silence-framework/README.md

 ---

-# 48. The Final OSF Principle
+# 61. THE FINAL OSF PRINCIPLES

 > **Do not merely remove the problem.
 Prevent the system from recreating it.**